 Polyurethane can be dangerous.
 Not only is polyurethane stringy and odorous, but it also is toxic and potentially hazardous to your health.

 So why bother with polyurethane?
 Because polyurethanes are the only sealants that can stand up to abrasion.
 Forget that polyurethanes are paintable, flexible, and weather resistant.
-There is almost nowhere in residential construction that a safer product cannot be substituted — except for those high-traffic areas.
-But if you need to seal joints on a floor, on a driveway, or in a garage with frequent foot or vehicular traffic, break out the rubber gloves, the respirator, and the polyurethane sealant.
+There is almost nowhere in residential construction that a safer product cannot be substituted — except for high-traffic areas.
+If you need to seal joints on a floor, on a driveway, or in a garage where there’s frequent foot or vehicular traffic, break out the rubber gloves, the respirator, and the polyurethane sealant.

 up to 300% before they cure.